m3at/tiny_projects/20241123-llm-learning-demo/README.md

 Standard django + celery setup, SQLite as db, redis as a broker, tailwind for css.

+More for exploration than any actual need, also added [django-minify-html](https://github.com/adamchainz/django-minify-html) to minify the pages and [whitenoise](https://github.com/evansd/whitenoise) for direct static file serving.

 ### Setup

 This uses [uv](https://docs.astral.sh/uv/) as a package manager (require version >= 0.5.4), and common tools like `make`, `curl`, `ssh` (or `mosh`) and `rsync`.